youngsoul/gpg-linefollower/Readme.md

 I realize DexterIndustries has a ['line follower' sensor](https://www.dexterindustries.com/GoPiGo/gopigo-line-follower-getting-started/using-gopigo-line-follower/) but the goal was to use computer vision techniques to acquire and process the raw image data, into a form that a machine learning model can learn from.

-While this project is simple in concept, I found it be a very good intermediate level, end-to-end, machine learning project.
+While this project is simple in concept, I found it to be a very good intermediate level, end-to-end, machine learning project.

 The article represents my approach to solving that problem.